Guest blogging is one of the topics I’ve constantly received questions about.

 Don’t worry.
 It’s as easy as hitting the snooze button when you have to wake up in the morning.
 I find a lot of my guest blogging opportunities by shooting off an e-mail to blogs I like and already read.

-If you want more specificity, here are three ways you can find guest blogging opportunities:
+If you want more specificity, here are two simple ways you can find guest blogging opportunities:

 How to Make First Contact